pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 ## Project overview

 The goal of the "Rent-o-matic" project (fans of "Day of the Tentacle" may get the reference) is to create a simple search engine on top of a dataset of objects which are described by some quantities.
-The search engine shall allow to set some filters to narrow the search.
+The search engine allows setting some filters to narrow the search.

 The objects in the dataset are houses for rent described by the following quantities: